influxdata/docs-v2/content/influxdb/cloud-iox/write-data/best-practices/schema-design.md

 ### Avoid wide schemas

 A wide schema is one with many tags and fields and corresponding columns for each.
-In InfluxDB IOx, wide schemas don't impact query execution performance.
+With the InfluxDB IOx storage engine, wide schemas don't impact query execution performance.
 Because IOx is a columnar database, it executes queries only against columns selected in the query.

 Although a wide schema won't affect query performance, it can lead to the following: